EmeraldCHEN/JavaScript-Closures-I/README.md

 - Local variables have short lives.
 They are created when the function is invoked, and deleted when the function is finished.

+All functions have access to the global scope.

+In JavaScript, all functions including nested functions have access to the scope "above" them.

 https://www.udemy.com/the-complete-javascript-course/learn/v4/content